DoubleLForce5/Workout_Tracker/README.md

 Whichever the user decides upon clicking either button they will be presented with the following screen.
 Here they can select the type of exercise they will be adding.
 <img width="808" alt="Screen Shot 2021-06-10 at 5 11 03 PM" src="https://user-images.githubusercontent.com/73543476/121604838-e4b09f80-ca10-11eb-9cff-69553ac4c824.png">

-Depending on the type of exercise added the user will be presented with either the cardio exercise form or
+the user will then be presented with either the cardio exercise form
 <img width="900" alt="Screen Shot 2021-06-10 at 5 11 51 PM" src="https://user-images.githubusercontent.com/73543476/121605353-e0d14d00-ca11-11eb-95fe-01317e4ccbca.png">

-the resistance exercise form.
+or the resistance exercise form.
 Once the user has finished filling out the form they can choose to either complete this workout or add additional exercises.
 <img width="980" alt="Screen Shot 2021-06-10 at 5 11 36 PM" src="https://user-images.githubusercontent.com/73543476/121605368-e5960100-ca11-11eb-85ff-7189e04320ca.png">

 Upon completion, the user will be taken back to the main page where they will be presented with information from their last workout.
 If the user is interested they can access an in-depth analysis of their last several workouts by clicking the dashboard button in the upper left corner of the page.